 To prevent damage to the wiper arm blades when raising both the driver and passenger side wiper arms, raise the driver side wiper arm first.
 Conversely, when setting down the wiper arms, set the passenger side wiper arm down first.

 1. Raise the wiper arm.

-- 2. Open the clip and slide the blade assembly in the direction of the arrow. - 3.
-Wrap a flathead screwdriver or similar tool with a soft cloth to prevent damage to the clip.
+2. Open the clip and slide the blade assembly in the direction of the arrow.